mxjp/gluon/README.md

   </div>,
 );
 ```
+Note, that document fragments are not cloned automatically and child nodes are removed from the document fragment as soon as the rendered view is used or removed.

 ### Views
 Views are sequences of one or more nodes that change over time.
 They can be used to render collections or conditional content.